MohammedMostafaDataServe/FullStackDevelopment/README.md

  4- Run frontend application:

-  a) Open your terminal and point to fronten application folder in directory you put it: ../\Jumia-Frontend
+  a) Open your terminal and point to frontend application folder in directory you put it: ../\Jumia-Frontend
   b) Run these 2 commands:
    > docker build -t jumia-frontend .
 (Hint: there are space dot at the end this is part of command)
    > docker run -p 4200:80 jumia-frontend

    Now frontend application is running you cant test it by hitting this url on your browser: